What is customer engagement?

 2. Responding to marketing with a comment on Facebook

-A customer seeing an ad for a product they’ve recently bought may add a comment along the lines of “this is the thing I was telling you about Sandra!” or “bought three of these, no idea how to use them”.
+An engaged customer seeing an ad for a product they’ve recently bought may add a comment along the lines of “this is the thing I was telling you about Sandra!” or “bought three of these, no idea how to use them”.
 It’s a word-of-mouth moment that reflects positively or negatively on both the customer and the brand – a form of social proof.

 3. Reviewing on a third-party site

 A customer waits for hours on hold to a utilities company, and while the minutes pass, leaves a one-star review on a site like ReviewCenter or TrustPilot.
-In this scenario, the customer is a detractor of the brand, but unlike the social media example, they are not sharing their opinion with friends and family in their sphere of influence, but doing it relatively anonymously.
+In this scenario, the customer is a detractor of the brand, but unlike the social media example, they are not sharing their opinion with friends and family in their sphere of influence, but doing it anonymously.

 4. Participation in loyalty programmes